SOS Sheikh Secondary School

 Pharo Secondary School, Sheikh (formerly known as SOS Sheikh Secondary School or SOS Hermann Gmeiner Sheikh Secondary School) is situated near the town of Sheikh, a three-hour drive from Hargeisa, the capital of the unrecognized state of Somaliland.
 The once-renowned boarding school was established in British Somaliland and at independence was considered one of the top schools in the country.
 It is the birth-place of Somalia's former anthem, Soomaaliyeey toosoo, which was composed by the teachers of Sheikh Secondary School.
 The school accepted a mere 50 students each year for the 31 years (1958–89) before it was destroyed by the Siad Barre regime, admitting 1,550 people over three decades.
 It was mostly destroyed in fighting in 1989, and had fallen into further disrepair during the Somali Civil War.

 In September 2002, Dick and Enid Eyeington moved to Somaliland to take on the restoration and running of this derelict boarding school.
 Following years of closure, the SOS Sheikh Secondary School reopened in January 2003 to its first 53 pupils, 45 boys and 8 girls.
 Another 50 pupils arrived in September 2003.

 The first Somali principal of the school after the British was Ghalib Musa Afi.

 This school is currently double curriculum, Somaliland curriculum and IGCSE curriculum.

-Current school principal is Mr. Adam Muse who tirelessly works with the Students.
+The current school principal is Mr. Adam Muse, who tirelessly works with the Students.